BeechatNetworkSystemsLtd/BeechatCrank/README.md

 ## Parts

-1. OpenCrank is composed of the main device, which we call the _Heart_.
+1. Beechat Crank is composed of the main device, which we call the _Heart_.
 It contains the battery, the generator and all the electronics (the handle is detachable) :
 ![Heart](https://beechat.network/wp-content/uploads/2021/04/Crank_1.png)

 2. The _Pedal Case_ is an assembly which the _Heart_ can be attached in. which dramatically speeds up the charging from 2.5 hours to 25-30 minutes.
 This is achieved with reduction gears to, with the same revolutions per minute, generate more electricity.